Royal Westminster Militia: Postwar

-Heritage & Ceremonial
+Heritage and ceremonial

-Uniforms & Insignia
+Uniforms and insignia

 Until at least 1722 the Westminster Militia was known as the Red Regiment – as the Westminster Trained Bands had been – from the colour of its company flags.
 In 1722–28 the Westminster Troop of Horse Militia wore buff coats and was mounted on black or brown horses.
 When they were embodied in 1778 all the regiments of the Middlesex Militia had blue facings (usually associated with 'Royal' regiments), long before the 'Royal' title was conferred in 1804.

 The regimental badge was a shield displaying the Portcullis from the coat of arms of the City of Westminster and the three Saxon Seaxes of Middlesex; after it became Light Infantry in 1853 the shield was surmounted by a bugle-horn.
 The officers' oval shoulder-belt plate of about 1800–03 carried an eight-pointed star, in the centre of which was a Saxon crown above two shields, carrying the arms of Westminster and Middlesex respectively, and the early buttons had this design of crown and shields, with the letters 'R.W.M." between the shields.
 From 1855 to 1881 the officers' waist-belt plate carried the combined shield surmounted by the bugle horn, within a circle inscribed '3rd or Royal Westminster Militia'.

 Once the regiment became part of the Royal Fusiliers it adopted that regiment's cap badge and other insignia.